 Chinese chicken wings

-Chinese chicken wings, one of the most popular chinese dishes ordered in the restaurants.
+Chinese chicken wings, or chinese chicken wings fried is one of the most popular chinese dishes ordered in the restaurants.

 We hope you like this chinese chicken wings.